Graviton-Code-Editor/website/docs/dev/guides/building.md

 - rpm
 - AppImage

-Please keep in mind that any distribution can build for every platform.
-For example, you can build for AppImage and Deb in Debian-based distros, like Ubuntu.
+Please keep in mind that any OS can build for ***any*** platform.
+For example, you can build an AppImage and Deb in a Debian-based distro like Ubuntu.

 #### Building out-packed